 “Early Americans openly demonstrated their enthusiasm for astrology [and] occult sciences.
 Folk astrology was based on the maxim that people should ‘do nothing without the assistance of the Moon.’
 In the 1800s, rationalists opposed the use of astrology in decision-making, yet even many critics admitted that planets and stars directly influenced humanity” (Quinn, Magic World View, 21–23).

-The scientific method and modern medicine came of age in Joseph’s day.
+The scientific method and modern medicine came of age in Joseph Smith’s day.
 Speculative practices such as astrology had not yet diverged from what would become mainstream science.
-The astrological dominance of Jupiter in Joseph Smith’s life is well documented and inscribed on numerous ritual items.
+The astrological dominance of Jupiter in Joseph’s life is well documented and inscribed on numerous ritual items.
 The date of Smith’s annual visits to Hill Cumorah coincided with the autumnal equinox.
 Even the date of Joseph’s marriage to Emma aligns with Jupiter’s astrological power.

 Joseph possessed a silver talisman approximately the size of a large coin that contained astrological symbols, which was often referred to as a “silver piece.”
 Scholars have attempted to ascribe Masonic origin to various artifacts, but they were clearly astrological.
 Mike Quinn has thoroughly demonstrated how the talisman as well as the Smith family’s Mars dagger both relied on Barrett’s The Magus as their source.
 Smith retained the Jupiter talisman on his person until his death in Carthage, stating that it functioned as a personal protector.